 The issue I have with using corn oil as well as other vegetable oils for cooking is not just the oxidized cholesterol they create (which significantly increases your risk for coronary heart disease), but also their very high amount of omega-6 fats, which throws your omega-6 and omega-3 ratio in the body out of balance.
 Corn oil is reported to have an omega-6 to omega-3 ratio of 49:12 – a very far cry from the ideal 1:1 ratio!

 The standard American diet already has far too much omega-6, and the serious distortion of the ratio increases your risk of many degenerative diseases.

 Apart from serving as a less-than-ideal cooking oil, corn oil has several industrial uses, including as an addition to soap, salve, paint, ink, textiles, and insecticides.
 It also sometimes functions as a carrier for drug molecules in pharmaceutical products.

 Corn oil is also considered for hair care.3 It is said to contain 54 percent of omega-6 and 28 percent of omega-9 fats, which lock water inside your hair and make it stronger and better protected against dryness.
-The promoted benefits include moisturizing the hair follicles, nourishing the scalp, preventing hair dryness and loss, promoting growth, and preventing external damage.
+The promoted benefits include moisturizing the hair follicles, nourishing the scalp, helping prevent hair dryness and loss, promoting growth, and helping prevent external damage.